Experience ease of use - Sign up for a free trial

 sudo shutdown -h now

 When the server is powered down, continue to your UpCloud control panel to remove the disk.

-Open the Disk Management panel by right-clicking the Windows Start button and select Disk Management from the appearing list.
-Alternatively, type diskmgmt.msc in the search or run window and then pressing enter.
+Open the Disk Management panel by right-clicking the Windows Start button and selecting Disk Management from the appearing list.
+Alternatively, type diskmgmt.msc in the search or run window and then press enter.

 Right-click the disk you wish to remove and select Offline to turn off the device.

 Shut down your server at Windows over a Remote Desktop Connection or through the web console at your UpCloud control panel.